petercerno/latex-slides/README.md

 **Turn Complex Articles into Comprehensive Lectures**:

 * **For Educators**: This tool was designed with lecturers and teachers in mind.
 Effortlessly transform detailed mathematical or scientific papers, and even entire books, into comprehensive lecture slides.
-* **Future Enhancements**: We are working towards integrating [Text-to-Speech AI](https://cloud.google.com/text-to-speech) functionality.
-This will empower users to supplement their slides with audio commentary or even produce top-tier video lectures, complete with subtitles.
+* **Voice Support**: We have integrated [Text-to-Speech AI](https://cloud.google.com/text-to-speech) functionality that empowers users to supplement their slides with audio commentary or even produce top-tier video lectures, complete with subtitles.
 Stay tuned for more!